openshift/assisted-test-infra/README.md

 1. Start Minikube if not started yet
 1. Deploy services for assisted deployment on Minikube
-1. Create cluster in `bm-inventory` service
+1. Create cluster in `assisted-service` service
 1. Download ISO image
 1. Spawn required number of VMs from downloaded ISO with parameters that can be configured by OS environment (check makefile)
-1. Wait until nodes are up and registered in `bm-inventory`
+1. Wait until nodes are up and registered in `assisted-service`
-1. Set nodes roles in `bm-inventory` by matching VM names (worker/master)
+1. Set nodes roles in `assisted-service` by matching VM names (worker/master)
 1. Verify all nodes have required hardware to start installation
 1. Install nodes
 1. Download `kubeconfig-noingress` to build/kubeconfig